Thatchanon-anancharoenkij/Thatchanon-anancharoenkij.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: >
-  <b>PhD Student in Applied Statistics @ CMU | Researcher in Causal
-  Inference and Statistical Learning</b>
+  PhD Student in Applied Statistics @ CMU | Researcher in Causal Inference and Statistical Learning

 profile:
   align: right